 Such a great and bountiful spirit… this magnificent mountain cascade

 Many have sought to tame her, just to prove that they were not afraid

 But her heart will belong to no man, tho’ many have heard her call

 Her grace and her beauty is boundless, a gift that belongs to us all

 From lush grassy banks, to high granite cliffs, to a well hidden fishing hole

 Many are those who have cherished her gifts, consuming her food for the soul

-Guarded by bighorn, cougars and eagles… from ever a high craggy perch
+Watched over by bighorn, cougars and eagles… from ever a high craggy perch